bsujalnaik/Campus-Event-Manager/README.md

 -   A calendar view.
 -   A waitlist system for full events.
 -   The big one: a QR code check-in system would be really cool.

+## License

+This was an educational project for me.
+Feel free to clone it, break it, and learn from it.
+No restrictions.